 Scots Pine is an important commercial forestry species in Britain with its wood being highly prized for use in building.
 An attractive tree with an interesting shape, somewhat jagged branches is a feature as the tree ages.
 Also one of the backbones of the forest, which many animals and plants depend on.

-The needles are like breasts in that they grow in pairs but unlike breasts, they are blue/green in colour and about 5 cm long.
-After several years, they turn yellow and drop off (good job breasts are not like needles!) around September October time.
+The needles are like ears in that they grow in pairs but unlike ears, they are blue/green in colour and about 5 cm long.
+After several years, they turn yellow and drop off (good job ears are not like needles!) around September October time.

 Both sexes of flower appear on the same tree but the females prefer to be on the tips of the upper branches while the male flowers occupy lower.
 They are pollinated by wind and fertilised female flowers can take two years to transform into a cone (and I thought my girlfriend took a long time to get ready).